 What about costs?

 WRoCAH will cover reasonable costs relating to REPs.
 We would expect these to range between around £500 to £2,500 – the average cost of a REP is £1,485.
 Talk to us early if you think your costs might be in excess of this range.

 Registering your REP

 You must register your REP at least 4 months before it is due to commence and no later than 18 months into your Studentship (full time).
 This is so that you can take some time work up a full project plan, in consultation with the partner organisation to ensure that the time spent is a meaningful experience.

-You should ensure that you have read the necessary guidance notes on making applications and shared the guidance notes for partners with any potential partners.
+You should ensure that you have shared the guidance notes for partners with any potential partners.

 - Click here for the Guidance Notes for Host Organisations – these will form part of the Tripartite Agreement